leeyspaul/katacoda-concurrency-basics-in-go/concurrency-basics-in-go/step3.md

 # Blocking with WaitGroups
-As we already know, WaitGroups are a goroutine synchronization mechanism where we can force a block until goroutines finish in our code.
+WaitGroups are a goroutine synchronization mechanism where we can force a block until goroutines finish in our code.

 Open up the `blocking_with_wg.go` file.